michalsvorc/documents/ssh/ssh_keys_yubikey.md

 ykman fido credentials delete <credential-id>
 ```

----

-Troubleshooting tips
+## Troubleshooting

-“Agent refused operation” / “signing failed”: ensure the YubiKey is present, the correct handle file (~/.ssh/id_...) is in ssh-agent and you used the correct IdentityFile in ~/.ssh/config.
+`Agent refused operation / signing failed`: ensure the YubiKey is present, the correct handle file (~/.ssh/id_...) is in ssh-agent and you used the correct IdentityFile in ~/.ssh/config.
 Try ssh-add -D then re-add the specific handle file.
-Yubico Developers

-If resident keys don’t appear on another machine, ensure that OpenSSH supports FIDO2 (and your OpenSSH is recent), and that the YubiKey PIN is set and you can touch it.
+If resident keys don't appear on another machine, ensure that OpenSSH supports FIDO2 (and your OpenSSH is recent), and that the YubiKey PIN is set and you can touch it.
-Yubico Developers
-openssh.com

-Quick checklist to run now

-ssh -V (confirm OpenSSH >= 8.2)

-ykman --version (install ykman if missing)

-ykman fido access change-pin (set FIDO2 PIN)

-ssh-keygen -t ed25519-sk -O resident -O verify-required -C "github:you@example.com" -f ~/.ssh/id_ed25519_sk_github

-cat ~/.ssh/id_ed25519_sk_github.pub → paste into GitHub

-Repeat for GitLab with different filename/comment.

-Edit ~/.ssh/config, then ssh -T git@github.com and ssh -T git@gitlab.com to test.